What to do in Cahul – getting off the beaten track in Moldova

 Cahul appeared on our radar for two reasons.
-Firstly, we knew we would be in the Danube Delta/eastern region of Romania before heading to Moldova and, looking at a map, the most logical place to cross the border between the two countries at that point was from Galați in Romania to Cahul in Moldova.
+Firstly, we knew we would be visiting the Danube Delta/eastern region of Romania before heading to Moldova and, looking at a map, the most logical place to cross the border between the two countries at that point was from Galați in Romania to Cahul in Moldova.
 The second reason we decided to visit Cahul was down to the fact that we are members of a Facebook group that focuses on travel in Eastern Europe, the Balkans and the countries that once formed the Soviet Union.
 It is a very active group, where you can find out lots of travel information about each region and have your queries answered.
 Every Saturday there is a photo-sharing thread and one of the members of the group, Hillary, posted a fantastic shot of a large mosaic on the side of a building in Cahul.
 I showed it to Kirsty and we both wanted to see it.
 So, I asked politely if Hillary minded if I befriend her on Facebook (I don’t do that sort of thing normally with people I don’t know, it’s a bit creepy!) in order to ask her more about it.

 Hillary was fine about this.
-It also transpired that she was temporarily living in Cahul and her enthusiasm for remnants from the Soviet times was similar to ours.
+It also transpired that she was living in Cahul and her enthusiasm for remnants from the Soviet times was similar to ours.
 She also turned out to be incredibly generous with her knowledge of Cahul and offered to give us locations for way more than just the mosaic.
 We had struck Soviet-era gold and soon had a nice long list of locations to visit in the city.